JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

    >
    {type="tip"}

-5. Keep the default names for the application and shared folders.
+5. Keep the default names for the application and shared directorys.
 Click **Finish**.

 The project will be set up automatically.
 It may take some time to download and set up the required components when you do this for the first time.